claytonketner/ledpi_fpga/README.md

 one of these off the shelf boards!
 It's 2020!

 So then I bought a TinyFPGA BX, which has over 6x the number of logic elements!
 That should work, right?
+Also, the BX has a nice micro USB port on it for programming, whereas the A2 had a JTAG interface.
 After buying the BX, I decided it might make sense to take a deeper look at FPGAs first and learn more about how they really work.
 This is when I learned that they contain RAM.
 The A2 I originally bought has 64 kbit of block RAM, and the BX has 128 kbit.